Reputation marketing and online reviews are taking the business world – and digital marketing industry -- by storm.

 Think about the last time you made a purchase, ate at a new restaurant, or needed your car repaired.
 You probably first went online and either asked your Facebook friends and family for recommendations and/or did a search on Google for local businesses in your area.
 As you were searching, you probably couldn’t help but notice Google reviews show prominently in search results.

 Not only does Google show reviews consumers left on their platform, but Google also shows other online web reviews about a company on the business’ Google My Business listing:

 If you think that online reviews don’t matter to your business…think again.

 According to BrightLocal’s recent consumer online review study, 84% of people trust an online review as much as a personal recommendation.
 That’s HUGE!
-Not only do online reviews impart consumer trust in a business, they can also increase landing page conversions and click-through-rates.
+Not only do online reviews impact consumer trust in a business, but they can also increase landing page conversions and click-through rates.

 Here are just a few of the findings:

 - Having a 5-star rating boosts search click-throughs by 28%